willfurnass/sheffield_hpc/hpc/connecting.rst

    :width: 100%
    :align: center

-Create a session profile for your login for each cluster by clicking *Session* in the top left, and then *SSH*.
+You should create a session profile for your login for each cluster by clicking *Session* in the top left, and then *SSH*.

-Enter the details for the cluster in the *Remote host* box, either ``bessemer.shef.ac.uk`` or ``sharc.shef.ac.uk``.
+#.
+Enter the details for the cluster in the *Remote host* box, choosing ``bessemer.shef.ac.uk``, ``sharc.shef.ac.uk`` or ``stanage.shef.ac.uk``.
-Then click the *Specify Username* checkmark and enter your username.
+#.
+Now click the *Specify Username* checkmark and enter your username.
-Please ensure that the checkmark for *X11 Forwarding* is ticked or GUI applications will be unable to open and that *Use SCP protocol* is also ticked (or depending on MobaXterm version select *SCP (enhanced speed)* option from the *SSH-browser type* dropdown menu) then click *OK* to save your session profile.
+#.
+Please ensure that the checkmark for *X11 Forwarding* is ticked or GUI applications will be unable to open.
+#.
+Please ensure that that *Use SCP protocol* is also ticked (or depending on MobaXterm version select *SCP (enhanced speed)* option from the *SSH-browser type* dropdown menu) .
+#.
+Now click *OK* to save your session profile.

-You should add a session for each cluster.
+**You should add a session for each cluster.**

-You can now double click on this session profile to start connecting at which point you will be prompted for your username, password and then with a Duo MFA prompt.
+You can now double click on this session profile to start connecting at which point you will be prompted for your username, password and then with a Duo MFA prompt (or a request for your TOTP verification code on Stanage).
 Please enter these details and your terminal will connect as shown below.

 You **may** be asked to submit your username and password with a second MFA prompt in order for the file browser to work correctly.
 On a successful login you should be presented with a screen like the below: